bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsCGL.md

 !!! info "Goal"
     We do not use automatic branch switching here.
-The goal is to show our to use the internals of the package to squeeze most of the performances, use tailored options...
+The goal is to show how to use the internals of the package to squeeze most of the performances, use tailored options...

 The equations are as follows